Last Updated on May 17, 2023 by Matt

 This differs according to the specific emirate.

-In Dubai, electric scooters are currently banned entirely and wait to be approved and regulated.
+In Dubai, electric scooters are currently banned entirely and are waiting to be approved and regulated.

 In Abu-Dhabi, electric scooter use is unregulated and there are no existing restrictions on the age of the rider.